SIJP-ORG/codingcamp/greetingcard/tutorial-steps/step3/README.md

 #template

-Fix: set the position of the main message to the center
+Change: bug fix.
+Display the correct message when user clicks the icon.

-Bug: message displayed is not correct language.
+Bug/improvement: the number of stars shown is small.
+Only two.